ryanfrancesconi/spfk-au-host/README.md

-# spfk-au-host
+# SPFK

-Swift based Audio Unit (v3) host and related utilities
+A package with a C based target.